ENCCS/gpu-programming/content/13-humanities-examples.rst

 .. questions::

    - How are GPUs used in practical humanities problems?
+     Now that we have the capability to model human behaviour, we can use technology to improve our understanding of it.
    - Why are they necessary in fields outside the hard sciences?
+     Using techniques developed in mathematics and the hard sciences, we now have the technological capabilities to map that onto humanist problems

 .. objectives::